Community-Based Programs—Family Health Centers at NYU Langone

 Young Adult Education Programs

-We have three educational programs geared towards young adults.
+We have three educational programs geared toward young adults.

 - The Basic Education, Pre-High School Equivalency (HSE), and HSE Preparation Program provides education, guidance, and support for people age 17 and older who have not completed high school.
 Day and evening classes, tutoring, counseling, and workshops help participants successfully complete the High School Equivalency Exam and prepare for college and career.